Jirayr Zorthian: World War II

 During World War II, he first served in the 603rd Camouflage Engineer Battalion, a unit including many New York City area artists that eventually became part of the famed Ghost Army.
 The following year he was transferred (still stateside) to army intelligence and painted what he came to consider his masterpiece—a mural he titled The Phantasmagoria of Military Intelligence Training.
 His training at Camp Ritchie makes him one of many Ritchie Boys.
 His first marriage, to shaving cream heiress Betty Williams, ended in divorce but he gained the first acres of the Altadena ranch where he lived from 1945 until his death.

 Friendship with Richard Feynman

-Zorthian is known among physicists for his friendship with Richard Feynman, Nobel Prize winning physicist.
+Zorthian is known among physicists for his friendship with Richard Feynman, a Nobel Prize winning physicist.
 They met at a party where Feynman played bongos: Zorthian removed his shirt and made funny designs on his own chest with available materials.
 Zorthian and Feynman's attempts to teach each other physics and art respectively are described in Feynman's autobiography Surely You're Joking, Mr. Feynman!.
 Zorthian's teaching inspired Feynman to take up drawing, a pastime he continued for the rest of his life.